porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/initialization/vanilla-js.md

 ## Preparation

-In the example from above we didn't render any component, yet, so let's add a single component `p-button` tag to the DOM.
+In the example from above we didn't render any component, yet, so let's add a single `p-button` tag to the DOM.

 ```html
 <p-button>Hello</p-button>